MaestroError/go-libheif/README.md

 ### Credits
 Thanks to @strukturag and @farindk (Dirk Farin) for his work on the [libheif](https://github.com/strukturag/libheif) library 🙏

+### Implementation
+If you are looking just for the easy way to convert images, this module is already implemented [here](https://github.com/MaestroError/heif-converter-image) as CLI app and docker image

 ##### ToDo
 - Write usage documentation +